 D.J.
 Snapp, a realtor from south Florida, leans forward and stares at the camera, looking like a guy who’s fed up.
 He’s trying to fire up other agents for a first-ever event next month—a demonstration of realtors in Washington, D.C.
 “For this first time in history,” he says in the video on the National Association of Realtors’ (NAR) website, “homeownership is under attack in this country.”

 The NAR is expecting 10,000 to attend the “Rally to Protect the American Dream” on May 17.
-With the number of home owners dropping precipitously, realtors are organizing against federal policy moves that they say would cut the number of owners even further—like doing away with the mortgage interest deduction, ending federal backing for mortgage purchasers Fannie Mae and Freddie Mac, and toughening mortgage loan requirements.
-Loose loan requirements—occasionally with no down payment required—are cited as one key driver of the housing bubble.
+With the numbers of home owners dropping precipitously, realtors are organizing against federal policy moves that they say would cut the number of owners even further—moves like doing away with the mortgage interest deduction, ending federal backing for mortgage purchasers Fannie Mae and Freddie Mac, and toughening mortgage loan requirements.
+Loose mortgage loan requirements—occasionally with no down payment required—are cited as one key driver of the housing bubble.

 If the president and Congress try for a tax-reform deal after the November election, the mortgage interest deduction is a likely target, according to Marc Goldwein of the nonpartisan Committee for a Responsible Federal Budget.
 The Obama administration’s 2013 budget already proposes limiting the deduction for those earning more than $250,000.
 And two weeks ago, reporters overheard Mitt Romney tell a group of fundraisers that he would likely end the mortgage deduction for second homes owned by high-income earners.
 (The campaign has since backed away from those remarks.)